 The agent in the body responsible for the attack is called Immunoglobulin E (IgE).
 IgE is an antibody (also a protein) that is released by the body in large amounts to battle the alleged invaders.

-Easing Your Child's Allergies
+Manage Your Child's Allergy

 What's Behind Frequent Nosebleeds?